mobak88/recipe-node-app/README.md

 API for recipe system

-You need psql installed on your machine to run the database and change the password variable in db.js to your password.
+You need psql installed on your machine to run the database and change the password variable in db.js to the password you set when you installed postgres.
 Download PostgreSQL [Here](https://www.postgresql.org/download/)
 The schema for creating database and tables can be found in [Here](https://github.com/mobak88/recipe-node-app/blob/main/database.sql)